robw-nl/QJams/README.md

 # QJams
-QJams is a jamming tool with live video recording and a 6 track looper
+QJams is a jamming tool with live video recording and a 6 track looper.
+Visit https://sites.google.com/view/qjams/home for more info.

 **License & Copyright**